rascol/Raspberry-Pi-PPS-Client/README.md

 ~ $ sudo pps-client-stop
 ```

-To have the pps-client daemon be installed as a system service and loaded on system boot, from an RPi terminal enter:
+To have the PPS-Client daemon be installed as a system service and loaded on system boot, from an RPi terminal enter:
 ```
 ~ $ sudo chkconfig --add pps-client
 ```
-If you have installed pps-client as a system service you should start it with
+If you have installed PPS-Client as a system service you should start it with
 ```
 ~ $ sudo service pps-client start
 ```